How to Stain a Hardwood Floor in 5 Steps

-Before you begin sanding, apply your respirator mask.
+Before you begin sanding, apply a respirator mask.
 The sander we rented didn’t kick up a great deal of dust, but I have sensitive lungs and was very happy to have the mask.
 Sand the floor in sections, using slow, back-and-forth motions (do not go in circles) until the old varnish is removed and you can see bare wood.
 After this process has been completed for the entire floor, sweep up all the dust.
 Next, go over the hardwood using the 120 grit sand paper, using the same method, until the wood feels soft & uniform in texture.

 If you are unable to get into the nooks & crannies of the room using the big industrial sander, you may need to buy a small hand sander to remove varnish along baseboards and in corners.
 We already had a Makita Hand Sander at home, but you can purchase a decent one for around $50 at home improvement stores, if needed.